statamic/v2-docs/content/collections/tags/collection.md

       class or using a special syntax, both of which are outlined in more detail below.
   -
+    name: paginate
+    type: 'boolean *false*'
+    description: >
+      Specify whether your entries should be paginated.
+  -
     name: as
     type: string
     description: >
-      The scope your entries can be nested within.
-More detail below.
+      Alias your entries into a new variable loop.
   -
-    name: paginate
+    name: scope
-    type: 'boolean *false*'
+    type: string
     description: >
-      Specify whether your entries should be
+      Scope your entries with a variable prefix.
-      paginated.
-More detail below.
 variables:
   -
     name: first
     type: boolean
-    description: If this is the first item in the loop.
+    description: Is this the first item in the loop?
   -
     name: last
     type: boolean
-    description: If this is the last item in the loop.
+    description: Is this the last item in the loop?
   -
-    name: count|index
+    name: index
     type: integer
     description: >
-      The number of current iteration in the loop.
+      The number/index of current iteration in the loop, starting from 1 -
-  -
     name: zero_index
     type: integer
     description: >
-      The zero-based count of the current
-      iteration in the loop.
+      The number/index of current iteration in the loop, starting from 0 -
-  -
     name: total_results
     type: integer
-    description: The number of results in the loop.
+    description: The total number of results in the loop.
   -
     name: page data
     type: mixed
     description: >
       Each page being iterated has access to all the variables inside that page.
-This includes things like `title`, `content`,
+This includes things like `title`, `content`, etc.
-      etc.
 id: 045a6e54-c792-483a-a109-f07251a79e47
 ---
 ## Example {#example}